 However, the “clinical proof” offered by the manufacturer consists of the results of one eight-week study involving a small group of subjects and a supplement that contained several ingredients.
 Interpreting this limited research as documentation of raspberry ketone’s effectiveness and safety would require a leap of logic that is far from consistent with rigorous clinical standards.

-The Devastating Effects of Weight Loss Supplement Abuse
+The Devastating Effects of Weight Loss Supplement Addiction

 Abusing weight loss supplements is a potentially dangerous activity for anyone.
 For someone who is already struggling with an eating disorder, the potential damage to both physical and mental health can be devastating.